Internet Privacy and speech

 The Internet has become a powerful tool for expression.
 It gives individuals the potential to send messages worldwide, and opens up new avenues for debate and dialogue.
-The Internet does not respect national boundaries; attempts to regulate content online, by governments, corporations or individuals, are fraught with challenges.
+The Internet does not respect national boundaries and attempts to regulate content online, by governments, corporations or individuals, are fraught with challenges.